How to edit green screen video with Filmora9?

 Import both your background videos/images and green screen clips to the media library.

-Drag the background clip to the video track on the timeline, and green screen to the another track.
+Drag the background clip to the video track on the timeline, and green screen to another track.

 Move your cursor over to the green screen clip and double click to bring up the settings window at the left corner, and then just need to tick Chroma Key there.
 You will get the green screen effects automatically.